Luigi Galvani: Galvani vs. Volta

-Alessandro Volta, a professor of experimental physics in the University of Pavia, was among the first scientists who repeated and checked Galvani’s experiments.
+Alessandro Volta, a professor of experimental physics at the University of Pavia, was among the first scientists who repeated and checked Galvani’s experiments.
 At first, he embraced animal electricity.
-However, he started to doubt that the conductions were caused by specific electricity intrinsic to the animal's legs or other body parts.
+However, he started to doubt that the conductivities were caused by specific electricity intrinsic to the animal's legs or other body parts.
 Volta believed that the contractions depended on the metal cable Galvani used to connect the nerves and muscles in his experiments.